August 5, 2018

 April 6, 2018

 I've reviewed possible core texts for a course I'm teaching on communications campaigns this summer at University of San Francisco, where I am a faculty member.
+To learn more about the course, go here.

 The first, Strategic Public Relations Management, offers a comprehensive look at what's involved in creating an effective campaign with an emphasis on research options and methodologies.
 Anyone without a grounding in that area (or who simply wants to brush up on skills) would find it invaluable for that reason alone.